Christmas Craft Fair at Long Melford 2022

-Returning to Long Melford for a 10th year, this fair will be taking place over four rooms in The Old School, and offer shoppers a wonderful choice of beautifully designed and handcrafted gifts for Christmas.
+Always a popular event, we will be returning to Long Melford for an 11th year.
+This fair will be taking place over four rooms in The Old School, and offers shoppers a wonderful choice of beautifully designed and handcrafted gifts for Christmas.

 Please note that not all stallholders take card payments and so it is advisable to bring along some cash to the fairs.

-Covid – To ensure a safe and comfortable environment for our visitors and stallholders, we will be asking people to, if they are able and happy to do so, wear masks at our events whilst moving around the venue and to observe an element of social distancing.
-We are also advising visitors to our fairs to check our website/social media pages before an event as any notices relating to changes in restrictions/cancellations will be posted here.
+Covid – we are advising visitors to our fairs to check our website/social media pages before an event as any notices relating to changes in restrictions/cancellations will be posted here.

 Long Melford is a beautiful village which attracts many visitors from the UK, and further afield, who come to look round it’s great shops, lovely surrounding countryside and historic attractions such as Melford Hall and Kentwell Hall.